rewonc/japaneasy/README.md

 (That site is nice for understanding the API in general);

 ##Contributors
-Any contributors are very welcome -- please let me know here on github =)
+Any contributors are very welcome!
+Just write in your tests in test/test.js.
+Please send bug reports my way too.
+Thanks! =)